 Mergers, acquisitions, and firm anniversaries are common situations when a firm might reassess it’s brand strategy.
 However, the professional services marketplace can evolve quickly — offering growth opportunities for the firms that can recognize them, but making brand management difficult.

 This proactive, inquisitive approach helps these high-growth firms anticipate behavioral changes in target markets—allowing them to stay relevant and contributing to their success.

 What research methods make the most sense?

 The research method that is best for you will depend on the brand management challenges you need to address.
-For instance, brand awareness in a target market may be best measured using quantitative, such as surveying or polling.
+For instance, brand awareness in a target market may be best measured using quantitative methods, such as surveying or polling.
 On the other hand, redesigning a logo and crafting relevant positioning and messaging require more of a qualitative approach.